Neil Tennant

 Neil Francis Tennant (born 10 July 1954) is an English singer, songwriter and music journalist, and co-founder of the synth-pop duo Pet Shop Boys, which he formed with Chris Lowe in 1981.
-He was a journalist for Smash Hits, and assistant editor for the magazine in the mid-1980s.
+He is the lead singer and main lyricist of the group.
+He was a journalist for Smash Hits and assistant editor for the magazine in the mid-1980s.

 Tennant coined the phrase imperial phase to describe the period in which a musical artist is regarded to be at their commercial and creative peak simultaneously.
-This observation was initially self-referential, made as the Pet Shop Boys had achieved commercial success with four British number one hits ("It's a Sin", "What Have I Done to Deserve This", "Heart", and "Always on My Mind"), had received unanimous critical praise for their first three albums, and had expanded their creative horizons through innovative collaborations in the visual and performing arts.
+This observation was initially self-referential, made as the Pet Shop Boys had achieved commercial success with four British number one hits ("West End Girls", "It's a Sin", "Heart", and "Always on My Mind"), had received critical praise for their first three albums and had expanded their creative horizons through innovative collaborations in the visual and performing arts.

 Biography

 Early life

-Neil Francis Tennant was born in North Shields, a fishing port near Newcastle upon Tyne, to William W. Tennant (1923–2009), a sales representative, and Sheila M. (Watson) Tennant (1923–2008).
+Neil Francis Tennant was born in the town of North Shields, approximately 8 miles east of Newcastle upon Tyne, to William W. Tennant (1923–2009), a sales representative, and Sheila M. (Watson) Tennant (1923–2008).
 He has an older sister, Susan, and two younger brothers, Simon and Philip.
-The family moved to a semi-detached house in Greenfield Road (opposite the corner of South Bend), Brunton Park, a relatively affluent suburb in Newcastle, shortly after Neil was born.
+The family moved to Greenfield Road (opposite the corner of South Bend), Brunton Park, Gosforth shortly after Neil was born.

-As a child, Tennant attended St Cuthbert's Grammar School, an all-boys' Catholic school in Newcastle upon Tyne.
-His songs "This Must Be the Place I Waited Years to Leave" and "It's a Sin" refer to his early life in Catholic school and the strict upbringing there.
+Tennant was raised as a Roman Catholic, and he served as an altar boy.
+He attended St Oswald's Catholic Primary School in Newcastle, followed by St Cuthbert's Grammar School, an all-boys Catholic secondary school.
+His songs "This Must Be the Place I Waited Years to Leave" and "It's a Sin" refer to his time at St Cuthbert's and the strict upbringing there.

-While at school, Tennant played guitar and cello.
-At age 16, he played in a folk music group called Dust, whose most popular song was called "Can You Hear the Dawn Break?".
+In 1965, Tennant joined the Young People's Theatre in Newcastle, where he learned about stage performance and became interested in writing music for theatre.
+As a teenager, he joined the Literary and Philosophical Society of Newcastle upon Tyne, which was both a library and a social gathering place.

+Tennant taught himself to play guitar at the age of 12, using the tutorials Play in a Day by Bert Weedon and Hold Down a Chord by John Pearse.
+He started writing his own songs based around the chords he learned.
+He used his guitar studies to learn how to play the piano in his family home, and he also played cello in school.

+In 1970, Tennant started a folk music group named Dust with Chris Dowell, a friend from the Young People's Theatre.
 They were heavily influenced by The Incredible String Band.
-During his teenage years, he was a member of the youth theatre at the People's Theatre, Newcastle upon Tyne.
+The group, which also featured two female friends, recorded a session of five songs that were broadcast on BBC Radio Newcastle in 1971.
+Tennant wrote several of their songs including "Can You Hear the Dawn Break?", which he regards as his first "proper" song.